main-branch/rspec-path_matchers/README.md

 ## Summary

 **RSpec::PathMatchers** provides a comprehensive suite of RSpec matchers for testing directory structures.

 Verifying that a generator, build script, or any file-manipulating process has produced the correct output can be tedious and verbose.

-This gem makes those assertions simple, declarative, and easier to read, allowing you to describe an entire file tree and its properties within your specs.
+This gem makes it easy to express expectations on an entire directory tree and receive precise, easy-to-diagnose failure messages when that tree does not meet its expectations.

 ## Installation